Nicoconte/EasyCrudNET/Readme.md

-<h1> EasyCrudNET (Current version 1.1.1)</h1>
+<h1> EasyCrudNET (Current version 1.2.1)</h1>

 <p>EasyCrudNET is a SQL Builder that allows you to interact with a sql server database by creating declarative queries.
-It also includes a simple object mapper as complement (Similar to Dapper).</p>
+It also includes a simple class mapper as complement.</p>

 <hr>